roman-bezusiak/Project_sound/README.md

 	Item: Headphone [dB gain: -20.13, -20.13]
 ```

-Change sound volume bars of the mic and dynamic according to your preferences:
+Adjust sound settings of the mic and dynamic according to your preferences:

 ```
 	   ┌──┐           ┌──┐